 The Westside Municipal Recreation and Aquatic Centre Service's boundaries were originally created by the RDCO prior to the incorporation of West Kelowna, and were intended to encompass those who benefit from the recreation facilities, including Mt.
 Boucherie Arena, the Seniors' Centre, Westside Youth Centre, and the Johnson Bentley Memorial Aquatic Centre.
 As part of the West Kelowna incorporation process, all recreation facilities were transferred to West Kelowna.
-The RDCO service area, however, remained in place to receive contributions from the benefitting properties outside the West Kelowna municipal boundary.
-A total of 268 properties within Central Okanagan West contribute to the service, including a small area around Traders Cove.
-A total of 164 properties contribute to the Johnson Bentley Memorial Aquatic Centre - all of these properties are located to the west and south of West Kelowna.
-None of the contributing properties for either service are in the North Westside.
+The RDCO service area, however, remained in place only to receive contributions from the benefitting properties outside the West Kelowna municipal boundary.
+A total of 268 properties within Central Okanagan West contribute to the Westside (West Kelowna) Municipal Recreation service, including a small area around

+Traders Cove.
+A total of 164 properties contribute to West Kelowna's Johnson Bentley Memorial Aquatic Centre - all these properties are located to the west and south of West Kelowna.
+No properties located within the North Westside contribute to either of these services.